marco262/my_wiki/data/onednd/advancement/feats.md

 * **Ability Score Increase.** Increase your Strength, Dexterity, or Wisdom score by 1, to a maximum of 20.
 * **Mount Handler.** You have Advantage on Wisdom Checks (Animal Handling) made to handle or train horses and other Beasts employed as mounts.
 * **Mounted Strike.** While mounted, you have Advantage on Attack Rolls against any creature that is within 5 feet of your mount and at least one Size smaller than it.
 * **Leap Aside.** If your mount is subjected to an effect that allows it to make a Dexterity Saving Throw to take only half damage, it instead takes no damage if it succeeds on the Saving Throw, and only half damage if it fails.
-For your mount to gain this benefit, you must be riding it, and neither of you can be Incapacitated.
+For your mount to gain this benefit, you must be riding it, and neither of you can be [[glossary:Incapacitated]].
 * **Veer.** While mounted, you can use your Reaction to force an attack that hits your mount to hit you instead.

 ## Observant